canonical/kafka-k8s-operator/docs/tutorial/t-setup-environment.md

 microk8s    -         admin  superuser  microk8s/localhost        1      1     -  3.1.5
 ```

-Make sure that you use the controller binded to the MicroK8s cluster, e.g.
+Make sure that you use the controller bound to the MicroK8s cluster, e.g.

 ```shell
 juju switch microk8s